ergelber/hms-test/README.md

  * If this app were to go into production, it would need to be refactored to remove hardcoded values, such as formProps.
  * The validation and submit functions in Form.jsx should be refactored so that the form can be reused elsewhere in the application.
- * The convertToJsx function in Admin.jsx could be cleaner but instead focused on removing the specific column implementation of the table to make it nore extensible.
+ * The convertToJsx function in Admin.jsx could be cleaner but instead focused on removing the specific column implementation of the table to make it more modular.

  ### Backend improvements